BrunoBonacci/pig-s3/README.md

 For example with the default settings in a 10 `m2.4xlarge` nodes cluster on EMR the total number of threads/connections to S3 will be close to **800**.

+**In large clusters or with high number of threads I recommend to have a look to [Amazon's Request Rate and Performance Considerations for S3](http://docs.aws.amazon.com/AmazonS3/latest/dev/request-rate-perf-considerations.html).**

+They explain:
+"... _Object keys are stored lexicographically across multiple partitions in the index.
+That is, Amazon S3 stores key names in alphabetical order.
+The key name dictates which partition the key is stored in._"

+Therefore if all threads try to upload loads of objects in the same partition going well above the recommended 100 req/s will force Amazon service to throttle the requests coming from your account/bucket and return `HTTP 503 Slow down`.
+To avoid this make sure that the **BEGINNIG** of the key names (paths) are random enough to distribute the load accross the different partitions.
+Amazon's document cited above include two common strategies to solve this problem:

+   * hash the key and add 3-5 characters from the hash at the **BEGINNING** of the path.
+   * if you keys have stable roots but fast changing terminations, then reverse your key.

+_In any case if you are planning to run some load tests, contact the friendly Amanzon helpdesk and warn them about the possible load and use a different bucket than the production one._

 ## License

 Distributed under [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0.html)